 After you have successfully logged into your account, you are asked to supply your ethnicity.
-Our Carrier Status* and Traits reports explain your results in the context of your ethnicity.
+Our Carrier Status* reports explain your results in the context of your ethnicity.
 Some associations between genotype and phenotype are better studied in certain populations and are most applicable to people of a particular ethnic background.
 If a genetic condition or trait has been studied in your ethnicity, our reports may provide more detailed information for you.
 As new scientific studies are published, we’ll continue working to expand our tests to include variants applicable to more ethnicities.

 You can review or edit your ethnicity information at any time from within your account.

 We do not use your self-reported ethnicity information to compute your Ancestry Composition.

 You will be asked to choose whether you would like to include or exclude all Carrier Status* and Health Predisposition (including Genetic Health Risk) reports*.
 Our health reports provide information about genetic risks for health conditions that could be relevant for you, your future children, and potentially other family members.
 Deciding whether or not you want to learn about these risks is a personal choice.
 You have control over what types of information you would like to see and can choose to exclude certain reports that you may not want to view.
 You can review important information about our Genetic Health Risk* and Carrier Status* reports.